 Martha McBride Knight would become one of Joseph's plural wives the month after Vinson's death.
 This echoes Joseph's covenant with Sylvia Sessions [Lyon], whose husband had been excommunicated.
 Philinda Eldredge would remarry in 1843.
-Neither Martha nor Philinda would have themselves sealed to Vinson in the Nauvoo temple, an eternal rejection consistent with Clayton's journal entry regarding Knight's loose conduct.
+Neither Martha nor Philinda would have themselves sealed to Vinson in the Nauvoo temple, possibly corroborating Clayton's record regarding Vinson's loose conduct.